mngatewood/MichaelGatewood_Prework.md/Technical Prework.md

 5. Analysis:  How can you use this analysis to make improvements?
     * Good: [ahrefs.com](https://ahrefs.com)
     * Bad: [theroommovie.com](http://www.theroommovie.com)
-    * This question is diffucult to answer without assumptions.
+    * This question is difficult to answer without assumptions.
 So the assumption is that the first site's product is analytics, so they must be efficient with analysis of their own site.
 The next assumption is that if the second site used any type of analytics, they would invest the time to build some navigation tools and place some of the less popular content in separate pages.